awsdocs/aws-control-tower-guide/doc_source/access-control-managing-permissions.md

 ** Managed Policy for this role: `AWSControlTowerServiceRolePolicy`**

-The **AWSControlTowerServiceRolePolicy** AWS managed policy defines permissions to create and manage AWS Control Tower resources such as AWS CloudFormation stacksets and stack instances, AWS CloudTrail log files, a configuration aggregator for AWS Control Tower, as well as AWS Organizations accounts and organizational units \(Ous\) that are governed by AWS Control Tower\.
+The **AWSControlTowerServiceRolePolicy** AWS managed policy defines permissions to create and manage AWS Control Tower resources such as AWS CloudFormation stacksets and stack instances, AWS CloudTrail log files, a configuration aggregator for AWS Control Tower, as well as AWS Organizations accounts and organizational units \(OUs\) that are governed by AWS Control Tower\.

 ## AWSControlTowerServiceRolePolicy<a name="AWSControlTowerServiceRolePolicy"></a>